mununki/nextjs_blog/posts/2019-03-05-Kill-Process-Using-Port.md

-# Kill the process using port
+# Kill the process occupying a specific port

 by Moondaddi on 2019-03-05